bringauto/virtual-vehicle/README.md

 ## Cmake parameters

-* `BRINGAUTO_TESTS` - if set to ON, tests will be also compiled, tests can be run with command ctest after successful build
+* `BRINGAUTO_TESTS` - if set to ON, tests will also be compiled, tests can be run with command ctest after successful build build
 * `BRINGAUTO_PACKAGE` - if set to ON creates a package of vvu
 * `BRINGAUTO_INSTALL` - if set to ON enables make install command